Matt Corby: 2007: Australian Idol

 At age 16, Corby auditioned for the fifth season of Australian Idol, where he finished as runner-up.
-Years later, he described participating in the competition as being a "big f***ing mistake," describing how the struggle to forge his own identity post-idol was bigger than most could have seen from the outside.
+Years later, he described participating in the competition as being a "big fucking mistake", describing how the struggle to forge his own identity post-Idol was bigger than most could have seen from the outside.
 "I took all the negatives out of that (Idol) and thought 'Bugger, I've ruined everything'".

 One aspect of Australian Idol that the media speculated about was the number of Christian musicians among the finalists.
 The media suggested that Christians were "stacking" the voting to keep "their" artists on the show.
-Corby rejected those suggestions by stating that he wasn't part of a big church and wasn't promoting himself as religious.
+Corby rejected those suggestions by stating that he was not part of a big church and was not promoting himself as religious.